BrekiTomasson/laravel-support-helpers/README.md

 Helper methods in the spirit of Laravel's native `Arr` and `Str`.
 Also offers a fluid `num($input)` helper method that allows you to manipulate numeric inputs with ease.

-While this package doesn't _technically_ require you to use it in a Laravel context, it was developed with Laravel in mind and uses Laravel's `Illuminate\Support` under the hood in a number of places.

 # Installation

 ```shell